 - "To be sure, most cars and trucks … are 'plastic', but the Ridgeline's use of same seemingly dates back a whole generation in car and truck design.
 The Honda's hard plastic dash has an almost industrial look, although (to its credit) industrial use of plastic makes for generous storage bins throughout the interior.” -- Kelley Blue Book

-Reviewers love all of the unique storage solutions Honda included on the Ridgeline, like its lockable in-bed cargo box and horizontally-swinging tailgate.
-The Ridgeline offers 2.6 cubic feet of second-row under-seat storage, but Honda has not released information about the amount of in-cab storage space otherwise.
+Reviewers love all of the unique storage solutions Honda included on the 2012 Ridgeline, like its lockable in-bed cargo box and horizontally-swinging tailgate.
+The Ridgeline offers 2.6 cubic feet of second-row under-seat storage.
 The lockable in-bed trunk offers 8.5 cubic feet of space.
 Reviewers say small-item storage is generous.

 - “The tailgate's swing-open feature is nifty.
 Ditto the in-bed ‘trunk’ with 8.5 cubic feet of covered, lockable space--enough for three regular golf bags, Honda says.
 Useful in-cab cargo space beneath the rear seat becomes generous with the cushions flipped up.
 Small-item storage is ample, thanks to a large console, glovebox, and assorted handy bins.” -- Consumer Guide

 - "There's a voluminous-and lockable-well beneath the bed with drain plugs that make it the perfect cooler for those backwoods bonfires.” -- Car and Driver